Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `diagnosticSettings.logCategoriesAndGroups`

-Optional.
 The name of logs that will be streamed. "allLogs" includes all possible logs for the resource.
 Set to '' to disable log collection.

 - Required: No
 - Type: array

 ### Parameter: `diagnosticSettings.marketplacePartnerResourceId`

-Optional.
 The full ARM resource ID of the Marketplace resource to which you would like to send Diagnostic Logs.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.metricCategories`

-Optional.
 The name of metrics that will be streamed. "allMetrics" includes all possible metrics for the resource.
 Set to '' to disable metric collection.

 - Required: No
 - Type: array

 ### Parameter: `diagnosticSettings.name`

-Optional.
 The name of diagnostic setting.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.storageAccountResourceId`

-Optional.
 Resource ID of the diagnostic storage account.
 For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.

 - Required: No
 - Type: string

 ### Parameter: `diagnosticSettings.workspaceResourceId`

-Optional.
 Resource ID of the diagnostic log analytics workspace.
 For security reasons, it is recommended to set diagnostic settings to send data to either storage account, log analytics workspace or event hub.

 - Required: No
 - Type: string

 ### Parameter: `enabled`

-Optional.
 Setting this value to false disables the app (takes the app offline).

 - Required: No
 - Type: bool